Construction of Maximal Functions associated with Skewed Cylinders Generated by Incompressible Flows and Applications: Introduction

 \section{Introduction}

+This paper is dedicated to the study of the maximal functions adapted to the Lagrangian description of a flow.
 When studying the motion of a fluid, there are two different but deeply connected descriptions to work with.
 The Eulerian formulation records physical quantities such as velocity, temperature, and pressure at fixed positions, while the Lagrangian formulation builds the frame of reference following each moving fluid parcel, and describes their motion and trajectories by a flow map.
 The transport phenomenon is easier to describe in the Lagrangian formulation, while the diffusion usually suits the Eulerian description better.
 Let us refer to the works of Constantin (\cite{Constantin2001}), Kukavica and Vicol (\cite{Constantin2016}) for the connection and distinction between these two descriptions in the context of Euler equations.

-For the purpose of both mathematical study and numerical simulation, sometimes it is necessary to switch between two descriptions.
-For instance, in computational fluid dynamics, ``vortex particle method'' treats the fluid as a collection of vortex particles, moving along the trajectories generated by the velocity field, which is in turn recovered from vortex particles.
+For both mathematical study and numerical simulation, sometimes it is necessary to switch between two descriptions.
+For instance, in computational fluid dynamics, \textit{vortex particle method} treats the fluid as a collection of vortex particles, moving along the trajectories generated by the velocity field, which is in turn recovered from vortex particles.
 It was early developed by Chorin on the study of the two dimensional Navier-Stokes equations (\cite{Chorin1973}).
 The validity and convergence of this vortex method in three and two dimensions are confirmed by Beale and Majda in \cite{Beale1982a, Beale1982b}.
 We refer interested readers to the books of Raviart (\cite{Raviart1985}), of Cottet and Koumoutsakos (\cite{Cottet2000}) and of Majda and Bertozzi (\cite{Majda2002}) for detailed bibliographies.
 Majda and Bertozzi also used the particle-trajectory method to show existence and uniqueness results for Euler equations.
 Even recently, hybrid numerical schemes are still a very active area (\cite{Kaas2013}).
 To avoid singularities in the computation, a mollification is applied to the velocity field.
-Therefore, particles are in fact moving along approximated trajectories of this mollified flow.
-Let us be more specific with this idea.
+Therefore, particles are in fact moving along approximated trajectories of this mollified flow defined in Definition \ref{def:flow}.
+Mollification is also needed for this Lagrangian formulation when the velocity field does not have enough regularity to define trajectories and flow maps, for instance, weak solutions to Navier-Stokes equations or Euler equations.

+Before introducing our new maximal function, let us recall the classical one.
+For any real-valued or vector-valued function $f \in L ^1 _\loc (\Rd)$ with $d \ge 1$, recall the \textit{classical} maximal function $\mm f$ is defined as